ashdar/automate-boringstuff/README.md

 These things might need to wait until I have finished the course.

 * How does database connectivity work?
+I've jumped ahead in my studies because I am so intersted in database access and had a quick look.
+The basic answer seems to be "install the pyodbc module".
+I do miss PowerShell's easy-to-use columnar formatting.
+I have a tiny demo file in the .\Extras folder.

 * How does Python perform when compared to PowerShell for simple things like parsing CSV or JSON?
 I expect that PowerShell is more memory- and cpu-hungry than python.

 * How does one write unit tests for Python programs?
 I like using Pester with my PowerShell programs (as well as using Pester for infrastructure validation, checking for known issues in databases and so forth).
 I have already started answering this question by using the unittest package to test the programs I write as I work through the chapters.

 * I can't help but compare Python to PowerShell.
 What (initial) observations do I have about Python?